 - Scanned colour copy of passport photo page and previous UK visas if applicable.

 As a small institution, places are limited.
 Applicants are advised to submit an application as soon as possible from the October of the year before they wish to study.
-There is a priority deadline of 13 January, 2017 but applications will be accepted after that date until a programme is full.
+The priority deadline has now passed however applications will be accepted until a programme is full.

 19–23 September 2017